This page was originally published December 14, 2021 and was last updated on September 6, 2022.

 Was HubSpot affected?

-We have performed a thorough investigation and found no HubSpot products or customer-facing tools which make use of Log4j2.
+We have performed a thorough investigation and found no HubSpot customer-facing tools that use Log4j2.

-Since we became aware of the vulnerability, HubSpot has taken a number of steps to identify and mitigate any risk in our products to our customers.
+Since we became aware of the vulnerability, HubSpot has taken a number of steps to identify and mitigate any risk to our products and our customers.
 We have implemented:

 HubSpot Corporate Security, which monitors the internal tools that HubSpot employees use, is systematically reviewing each HubSpot Corporate internal system.
 If any system is found to be vulnerable, we will rapidly patch the instance, or apply other mitigation tactics as advised by the vendors we use.